colealanroberts-zz/hackfetch/README.md

 ```
 ##### `.getNewsItems()`

-Returns an array ids for the top 500 news stories on HackerNews
+Returns an array ids for the top 500 news items on HackerNews

 Example
 ```javascript